Note that as communications are launched, information on this page will be "ungrayed" and links will be activated.

 The Bookstore collaborates with faculty members to provide students with a personalized textbook list.
 Students that have registered for class, can access their textbook list by entering their student ID at the Bookstore website.
 For textbook inquiring and ordering, go to: www.bookstores.nyu.edu.

 This day complements Residence Hall Move-In with a Parent Welcome and Information Fair.
 New undergraduate students and their family members are invited to stop by the Kimmel Center for refreshments, information, and to meet representatives from various NYU offices and organizations.
 It's a great place to meet other parents and students, take a break, get a bite, pick up some free stuff, and if you haven't already, pick-up your student ID.
 Shopping shuttles will also be available to local stores.
-Not that a number of schools and offices will also be hosting programs.
-Click below for more information.
+Note that a number of schools and offices will also be hosting programs.

 Parents (only) of new undergraduates are invited to a 45 minute Welcome to the University that will include an overview of the coming weeks for new students, tips for what to expect during your student’s first year, and information about how parents can best access university offices and resources.
 This optional program will be offered throughout the day on a first-come-first-served basis.